 This presentation can be tailored to focus on organizing space or time, at home or work.
 Based on Julie's books Organizing from the Inside Out, and Time Management from the Inside Out, and SHED Your Stuff.

-Based on Julie’s book, Time to Parent, this presentation is good for Women In Leadership, Working Parent, Wellness, Diversity and Emerging Leader Programs, Conferences and Parent and School Groups.
+Based on Julie’s book, Time to Parent, this presentation is good for Women In Leadership, Working Parent, Wellness, Diversity, and Emerging Leader Programs, Conferences and Parent and School Groups.

-SHED: Decluttering Your Space, Time and Habits to Get Unstuck Using her proprietary SHED formula, Julie guides audiences through letting go of the obsolete in their spaces, schedules and behavior to make room for new experiences and growth.
-This talk is perfect for groups experiencing transition to be empowered to move forward as their most authentic, fully-engaged selves.
+SHED: Decluttering Your Space, Time and Habits to Get Unstuck Using her proprietary SHED formula, Julie guides audiences through letting go of the obsolete in their spaces, schedules, and behavior to make room for new experiences and growth.
+This talk is perfect for groups experiencing a transition to be empowered to move forward as their most authentic, fully-engaged selves.

 Read Julie Morgenstern’s article in “Acorns: Grow” on how to best avoid burnout.

 WashingtonParent features Julie in their article on parent cooperation.

 Check out The GRACE Tales’ review of Time to Parent.

 Julie mentioned in a SheKnows article on how parenting has changed.

 FairyGodBoss features Julie in an article on women in the workforce.